omeeom/M2-EmbSys/Project/README.md

   The operating temperature range is from -55°C to 150°C.
   The output voltage varies by 10mV in response to every oC rise/fall in ambient temperature, i.e., its scale factor is 0.01V/ oC.

-* AVR Microcontroller:The full form of AVR is Alf-Egil Bogen Vegard Wollan RISC microcontroller.
+* `AVR Microcontroller`:The full form of AVR is Alf-Egil Bogen Vegard Wollan RISC microcontroller.
 It’s used on Computing,Hardware in Worldwide.
   The AVR is a 8-bit RISC single chip microcontroller developed by Atmel.

-* Circuit: It consists of an ADC and a microcontroller along with some passive components.
+* `Circuit`: It consists of an ADC and a microcontroller along with some passive components.